Bachelor of Science in Education - Special Education

 The Curry School's new four-year undergraduate degree is a more affordable option to becoming a special education teacher.
 Our clinically based program prepares you to teach students with mild to moderate disabilities in grades K-12, combining intensive classroom study with significant time spent applying your knowledge in real classrooms.
 For UVA graduates who wish to further specialize their training, the Curry School also offers early admission to our one-year master's degree programs.

-- Download our Advising Guide for a comprehensive list of program offerings, requirements, and resources (revised 1/15/20)
+- Download our Bachelor of Science in Education Advising Guide for a comprehensive list of program offerings, requirements, and resources

 - Attend a Curry information session